The Cost of Closing on Your Dream Home

 You’ve done your house hunting and you’ve finally found your dream home.
 Now it’s time to get serious about the purchase.
-You’ll hear term “closing costs” but what are they, why do they need to be paid, and how do they affect you?
-We’ve compiled a guide to help you understand financing part of the process so you can be better prepared when the time comes.
+You’ll hear terms like “closing costs” mentioned.
+But what are they, why do they need to be paid, and how do they affect you?
+We’ve compiled a guide to help you understand this part of the process of purchasing a home so you can be better prepared when the time comes.

 What are Closing Costs?

 Closing costs are fees associated with your mortgage that are paid at the closing of the real estate transaction.
-The closing is when the title of the property is transferred from the seller to the buyer or in the case of refinancing, when the owners sign the closing documents.
+The closing is when the title of the property is transferred from the seller to the buyer or when someone is refinancing their home and sign the closing documents.

 Bank fees are a part of closing costs.
-There are a variety of bank fees and each institution has their own set of fees they charge.
-Some charge an application fee, origination fee, processing fee, or underwriting fee and these amounts can vary as well.
+They vary from bank to bank and each individual institution may have their own set of fees they charge.
+Some banks charge an application fee, origination fee, processing fee, or underwriting fee and these amounts can vary as well.
 As of May 1, 2017, Auburn Savings only charges borrowers a single one-time origination fee of $500.

 Third Party Fees

-Other fees associated with your closing costs would be third party fees; fees that are charged by others for services necessary to complete the loan process.
+Other fees associated with your closing costs would be third party fees; fees that are charged by other vendors that are passed along to the borrower (you) as the cost of getting a mortgage.
 These fees include the following:

 - Credit Report Fee

-- This is the fee charged by the company that provides us with information about your credit history.
-This information helps us determine your eligibility.
+- This is the fee charged by the company the bank uses to pull a copy of your credit report to determine eligibility.
 (See our blog post on credit reports for more information.)